Home » How To Play Three Thirteen-Card Game (Rules)

 3 – 13 Gameplay: Making Melds

 The action thickens with Discarding Cards, a critical component since every turn ends with one card being discarded into the discard pile.
 Keep an eye on your opponents’ discarded cards; they might inadvertently help you build your Strategic Melds!
-Also, remember that playing off another player’s existing meld isn’t allowed, so focus solely on creating your own combinations.
+Also, remember that playing off another player’s existing meld isn’t allowed, so focus solely on creating your combinations.

 Build longer runs or larger sets using wild cards strategically—yes, even if it means keeping higher-value cards when kings become wild—to maximize their potential use across multiple rounds.